Social Media Is Toxic: How to Protect Your Kids from It

 Snapchat is a social network that focuses on private image and video sharing.
 The problem is that this comes with the risk of sharing harmful content.
 From sexually explicit photos to other negative videos, it’s easy for kids to encounter content that could affect their mental health.
 From a parent’s perspective, it seems smartest not to allow your kid to use this social network.

-Some reports put Twitter at the top spot of the most toxic apps since it has the highest number of trolls, and others say there’s too much spam on this network.
+Some reports put Twitter at the top spot of the most toxic apps since it has the highest number of trolls, and others say there’s too much spam and toxic content on this network.
 It’s sometimes hard to recognize misinformation from accurate data on Twitter, even for adults, let alone children.
 The reason it doesn’t top our list is that it isn’t popular among kids and teenagers like the previous alternatives.

 TikTok